jshiohaha/bulk-airdrop/README.md

 # Bulk Airdrop

+**Disclaimer**: This script was written quickly & not tested thoroughly.
+There are probably bugs.
+If you find some & feel so inclined, PRs for fixes are welcomed 🙂

 Tired of repeatedly typing solana airdrop?
 Well, now you don't have to 🤝

 You can use this script to make the process a little less painful.
 Still, please be mindful and don't infinitely airdrop yourself devnet/testnet SOL.